BENNI-GITHUB/project-03-Benni-Auto/TESTING.md

 ![testing from user stories](documentation/Testing/testing-06-a.png)

-or if the user has already a registered acount, they can use the login page from the navigation bar to access the login form:
+or if the user has already a registered account, they can use the login page from the navigation bar to access the login form:

 ![testing from user stories](documentation/Testing/testing-04.png)